hackforla/website/.github/ISSUE_TEMPLATE/pre-work-template--dev.md

 ---
 name: Pre-work Template - Developers
-about: New Developer team members should start with by making this issue for themselves.
+about: New developer team members should start by making this issue for themselves
 title: "Pre-work Checklist: Developer: [replace brackets with your name]"
 labels: "Feature: Onboarding/Contributing.md, good first issue"
 assignees: ""